UMRHELab/DIYgm/README.md

 `sudo pip3 install pybluez`

 ## Running on Raspberry PI
-#### If you plan to use this only on the Raspberry Pi, Follow these steps
+#### If you plan to use this only on the Raspberry Pi, do this:
-#### If you want to use this software with the mobile application, please jump to the Application header

 The final step after setting up bluetooth is to type:
 `cp -R DIYgm-Raspberry-Pi-Only/* .`

 #### **You should be all set at this point**

-## Application
+## Running With A Mobile Application
 There exists an optional mobile application for use with the DIYgm software for IOS or Android that links through bluetooth.